How to save £671.61 in 2024 with the 1p Savings Challenge

 Scores of people take part in the 1p Savings Challenge every year, and the idea's pretty straightforward.

-MSE Forumite elsiepac has set up this year's challenge on the forum.
-To make it even easier for people to join in – whether you're an experienced MoneySaver or a newbie to forum challenges – we've created our own version of the 1p Savings Challenge tracker (which includes 366 days for the leap year).
+MSE Forumite enthusiasticsaver has set up 2024's 1p challenge on the forum.
+And to make it even easier for people to join in – whether you're an experienced MoneySaver or a newbie to forum challenges – we've created our own version of the 1p Savings Challenge tracker.
 Simply download or print off the table, and tick off one box per day.

-There are a few ways of actually stashing your cash:
+There are a few ways to play and watch your dough grow:

-- Save via your bank account automatically.
-Some banks such as Monzo (which is a big advocate of the challenge) allow you to transfer increasing amounts automatically using the free web service IFTTT, which stands for "If This Then That".
-It's a piece of software which connects apps to trigger pre-programmed functions.
+3. Bank with Monzo?
+Set it up so it saves for you automatically.
+Monzo (which is a big advocate of the challenge) does all the hard work for you and allows you to transfer increasing amounts automatically into a separate virtual 'pot'.
+It does this on a daily basis and lets you transfer tiny amounts, using the free web service IFTTT, which stands for 'If This Then That'.
 See more on how Monzo lets you do this.

-For some, starting in January may feel a bit tough after the expense of Christmas (and remember, it's usually best to pay off debts before you save – see our Repay Debts or Save? guide for full help).
+For some, starting in January may feel a bit tough after any Christmas expenses (plus it's usually best to pay off debts before you save – see our Repay Debts or Save? guide for full help).
 If so, you can join in later on in the year – our Forumites always welcome new members to challenges.
 Alternatively, you could reverse the order if you're feeling unexpectedly flush, so you start by saving £3.66 on 1 January, meaning you'll only have to put aside 1p on 31 December.

 Share with us how you get on – and help inspire others

-You can find the sheet to print and download below:
+You can find this year's sheet (both normal and reversed) to print and download below:

 To take part with other Forumites, you can add your name to the forum thread.
 Some of us here at MSE Towers are giving it a go too, so please join us and let us know how you get on.
-You can keep us posted via our social media channels on Facebook, Twitter and Instagram – or leave a comment below.
+Keep us posted via our social channels – Facebook, Twitter and Instagram – or leave a comment below.